oktadev/okta-blog/_source/_posts/2022-08-24-state-of-project-loom.md

 ---
 layout: blog_post
-title: "What the Heck Is Java Project Loom?"
+title: "What the Heck Is Project Loom for Java?"
 author: deepu-sasidharan
 by: advocate
 communities: [java]
-description: "What the heck is Java Project Loom and what does it mean for average Java developers?"
+description: "What the heck is Java's Project Loom and what does it mean for average Java developers?"
 tags: [java, concurrency, project-loom]
 tweets:
   - "What the heck is #Java Project Loom and what does it mean for average Java developers?"